Workforce Planning Guide: Definition, Process, Strategies

 - Is the strategy flexible enough to adapt to external changes?

-Key Workforce Planning Metrics
+What Are the Key Workforce Planning Metrics?

 - Attrition Rate: This metric measures the rate at which employees leave the organization over a specific period.
 A high attrition rate can indicate issues with employee satisfaction or engagement.